-Just as a college major serves to focus your studies during a four-year degree, the BAAS concentrations enable students to tailor their undergraduate education to specific personal and professional goals.
+Just as a college major serves to focus your studies during a four-year degree, the BAAS degree concentrations enable students to tailor their undergraduate education to specific personal and professional goals.
 Concentrations progress from introductory-level courses to higher-level courses so that students develop skills and knowledge with greater complexity as they move through the curriculum.
 Many concentrations are interdisciplinary, to provide students with opportunities to explore their areas of interest from multiple perspectives and develop a flexible approach to solving complex problems in professional as well as academic contexts.
 For most concentrations, students can transfer a maximum of 3 c.u.
 (12 credits) from a regionally accredited institution.
 Transfer credits cannot be used toward any of the 12 Leadership and Communication concentration courses.

 Electives are courses that do not apply toward your foundational or degree concentration requirements.
 You may choose to deepen your field of study by taking additional classes within your concentration, develop a new skill by completing all of the courses within a course block outside of your degree concentration, or discover new interests and abilities by taking individual courses that appeal to your interests.
 Students choose 10 electives from any of Penn LPS Online's areas of study.
 Transfer students can apply a maximum of 8 c.u.
 (32 credits) from a regionally accredited institution toward this requirement.